grocerypanic/grocerypanic-backend/README.md

 The admin environment is the only way to access the production environment's admin console.

 ## Git Hooks
-Git hooks are installed that will enforce linting, unit-testing and other basic checks on the `production` and `master` branches.
+Git hooks are installed that will enforce linting, unit-testing and other basic checks on the `production` and `main` branches.

-The default configuration is to use the `pre-push` hook, with the goal being to prevent any unnecessary rebasing of the master branch, regardless of the circumstances around the commit.
+The default configuration is to use the `pre-push` hook, with the goal being to prevent any unnecessary rebasing of the main branch, regardless of the circumstances around the commit.

 ## CLI Reference
 The CLI is enabled by default inside the container, and is also available on the host machine.